On-Call

 - Provide support to the release managers in the release process.

-- As noted in the main handbook, after being on-call, make sure that you take time off.
+- As noted in the main handbook, after being on-call, make sure that you take time off if you need to.
 Being available for issues and outages can be taxing, even if you had no pages.
 Resting after your on-call shift is critical for preventing burnout.
 Be sure to inform your team of the time you plan to take for time off.

 - Team members in Australia should review the Australia time in lieu policy.